-During the E2 NASA Flood Response Workshop (Greenbelt, MD, June 2016), requirements for moving forward were established.
-Among other action items defined, it was clearly argued that flood risk maps, population maps as well as studies and data on vulnerability are needed (Table 1).
-There is thus a need to bring together the right people, agencies, companies and initiatives that can together bring to the table access to the right datasets, establish needs and define requirements to move forward and create better flood risk and vulnerability as well as exposure maps at the global scale while providing actionable information at the local level.
+During the 3-day E2 NASA Flood Response Workshop (Greenbelt, MD, June 2016), requirements for moving forward were defined.
+Among other action items, it was clearly argued that flood risk maps, population maps as well as studies and data on vulnerability are most needed (Table 1).
+There is thus a urgency to bring together the right qualified people of agencies, companies, universities and initiatives that can together bring to the table access to the proper datasets, clearly define needs and requirements to make progress and create better flood risk and vulnerability information as well as exposure maps at the global scale while providing actionable material at the local level.

+Table 1.
+Ties to the 2016 Flood Response Workshop outcomes